wp-plugins/wp-sitemap-page/readme.txt

 = Current features =

 *   Display all pages, posts and categories
+*   Display the Custom Post Type (such as : "event" custom post type, "book" custom post type ...)
+*   Easy to use
+*   Possibility to customize the way it will be displayed through the admin panel
 *   Posts and categories displayed hierarchically
-*   Easy to use
 *   Has CSS class to customize it if you want
-*   Available in multi-languages
+*   Available in multi-languages (at least english and french).
+You can add your own translation if you want

 Want a WordPress developper?
 Feel free to <a href="http://en.tonyarchambeau.com/contact.html">contact me</a>.